brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 Other files will be looked for in `~/.config/UMS`
 ```

 The key takeaway is that you need to install the dependencies `mediainfo dcraw vlc-bin mplayer mencoder`.
-Using dnf instead of apt-get or apt I was able to find and install the dependencies.
+Using dnf instead of apt-get or apt, obviously, I was able to find and install the dependencies.
+You should also have the appropriate JRE, Java Runtime Environment not Joe Rogan Experience.

 Let's look into the config files.